How to Apply

 In order to apply for the Federal Direct Unsubsidized Loan, students must complete the Free Application for Federal Student Aid (FAFSA) for each academic year.
 In order to submit a FAFSA, students will first need to obtain a Federal Student Aid ID (FSA ID) from the Department of Education.

-Currently, students are not required to submit parent information on the FAFSA.
+You are an independent student for federal financial aid purposes (funding through Title IV) which includes the Federal Unsubsidized Loan and Federal Graduate PLUS Loan.
+However, VTCSOM requires parental information for students who wish to be considered for any VTCSOM need-based scholarship funds.
 Some students may be required to submit additional documentation for verification purposes.
 We recommend that students complete the FAFSA by March 1st, to ensure that the information is successfully transmitted to VTCSOM.

 Direct Graduate PLUS Loan